pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Say you do not know, and then you learn everything."
 --Louis Szekely (CK)

+<a class="anchor" id="T"></a>
+### T

 "I hesitate to give advice because every major single piece of advice I was given turned out to be wrong and I am glad I didn’t follow them.
 I was told to focus and I never did.
 I was told to never procrastinate and I waited 20 years for the Black Swan and it sold 3 million copies.
 I was told to avoid putting fictional characters in my books and I did put in Nero Tulip and Fat Tony because I got bored otherwise.
 I was told to not insult the New York Times and the Wall Street Journal, the more I insulted them the nicer they were to me and solicit Op-Eds.
 I was told to avoid lifting weights for a back pain and became a weightlifter: never had a back problem since.
 If I had to relive my life I would be even more stubborn and uncompromising than I have been.
 One should never do anything without skin in the game.
 If you give advice, you need to be exposed to losses from it."
 --Nassim Nicholas Taleb